-Then I remembered that I have an obsession with Trader Joe’s coconut cream, and I basically sub it for all my cream needs in a lot of other recipes like these chicken soup enchiladas, and even add it to this cauliflower pear soup to cream it up, so why not try to sub it here and see what happens!
+Then I remembered that I have an obsession with Trader Joe’s coconut cream, and I basically sub it for all my cream needs in other recipes likes this chocolate ganache tart so why not try to sub it here and see what happens!

 It happened.
 It was awesome.
 I love it.
 We are now best friends.

 This dairy free caramel sauce looks, and acts the same way a dairy caramel sauce would.

 Keep it in the fridge, take it out a few minutes before you want to use it, and then drizzle it on anything and everything, or just eat it with a spoon.
 It doesn’t have a huge overall coconut taste to it.
 I do however love coconut, so even if I tasted it I wouldn’t mind so much.

 I did an even swap from Sally’s recipe for the butter and cream with earth balance and Trader Joe’s coconut cream, but I did reduce the amount of salt by half because I thought it was just a litttttttle too much.